UoB-COMSM0166/2025-group-26/WeekHomework/week2.md

 👉 **We chose Space shooter and Mario.**

-## 🤔 Thinking about the innovation component
+## 🤔 Thinking about The Innovation Component
 ### Space shooter

 ### Mario